misakey/backend/docs/guides/cms-integration.md

 ## Which CMS are available ?

 For now, we don't have any integration that are ready to be used in production.
 We have a pragmatic approach for integration development: we don't want to develop integrations that won't be used.
-So if you would use Misakey on a CMS for your site, tell us at [love@misakey.com](mailto:love@misakey.com)!
+So if you would use Misakey on a CMS for your site, open a [Github issue](https://github.com/misakey/backend/issues/new) or tell us at [love@misakey.com](mailto:love@misakey.com)!